Debt Management Plans Vs. Consumer Proposals

 Understanding the Differences Between Both

 Consumer proposals vs. debt management plans: is there really a difference between the two?
 Let’s clear up a few common misconceptions

 There are certainly many ways to deal with debt, just as there are several types of organizations that promote debt consolidation, consumer proposals, and debt management plans.
 This can become confusing because different programs offer different protections, while some actually offer no protection at all.

 When most people think of debt consolidation they think of a bank giving them a loan to pay off their debt, consolidating it into one single payment.
 These days it is increasingly common for financial consulting companies, debt management/settlement companies and even Trustees to promote their services as debt consolidation.

-A Consumer Proposal – in this instance, the debt management company will charge you a fee to review your finances and then refer you to a Licensed Insolvency Trustee, who is the only professional who can legally administer a Consumer Proposal.
-A Consumer Proposal will enable you to make a single monthly payment, typically stops collection actions of unsecured creditors, eliminates interest and will significantly reduce the total amount of debt you must pay.
+In this case, the debt management company will charge you a fee to review your finances and then refer you to a Licensed Insolvency Trustee, who is the only professional who can legally administer a consumer proposal.
+A consumer proposal will enable you to make a single monthly payment, typically stops collection actions of unsecured creditors, eliminates interest and will significantly reduce the total amount of debt you must pay.

-Consumer proposal vs. debt management plan – these are only two of the many options available to individuals struggling with debt.
+Consumer proposals and debt management plans are only two of the many options available to individuals struggling with debt.
 For a complimentary review of your finances, and a discussion of options to deal with your debt, you can count on us.
-We charge no upfront fees and should you choose to file a consumer proposal we have federally Licensed Trustees on our team to assist you through the process!
+We charge no upfront fees, and should you choose to file a consumer proposal we have federally Licensed Trustees on our team to assist you through the process!